There is something downright magical about celebrating Christmas in Europe.

 We book our hotels and most short-term apartments via Booking.com when traveling throughout Europe.

-Not only does Booking.com have an expansive inventory, it also tends to have very competitive cancellation policies–a must when planning a holiday season getaway well in advance.
+Not only does Booking.com have an expansive inventory, but it also tends to have very competitive cancellation policies–a must when planning a holiday season getaway well in advance.

 Don’t forget about smaller cities as you create your European Christmas itinerary.